Elephant cognition: Other areas of the brain

 Elephants also have a very large and highly convoluted hippocampus, a brain structure in the limbic system that is much bigger than that of any human, primate or cetacean.
 The hippocampus of an elephant takes up about 0.7% of the central structures of the brain, comparable to 0.5% for humans and with 0.1% in Risso's dolphins and 0.05% in bottlenose dolphins.

 The hippocampus is linked to emotion through the processing of certain types of memory, especially spatial.
 This is thought to be possibly why elephants suffer from psychological flashbacks and the equivalent of post-traumatic stress disorder (PTSD).

 The encephalization quotient (EQ) (the size of the brain relative to body size) of elephants ranges from 1.13 to 2.36.
 The average EQ is 2.14 for Asian elephants, and 1.67 for African, with the overall average being 1.88.
 In comparison to other animals, the La Plata dolphin has an EQ of 1.67; the Ganges river dolphin of 1.55; the orca of 2.57; the bottlenose dolphin of 4.14; and the tucuxi dolphin of 4.56; chimpanzees at 2.49; dogs at 1.17, cats at 1.00; and mice at 0.50.
 Humans have an EQ of 7.44.

 Brain size at birth relative to adult brain size

 Comparing brain size at birth to the size of a fully developed adult's brain is one way to estimate how much an animal relies on learning as opposed to instinct.
 The majority of mammals are born with a brain close to 90% of the adult weight, while humans are born with 28%, bottlenose dolphins with 42.5%, chimpanzees with 54%, and elephants with 35%.
-This may indicate that elephants require the second highest amount of learning while developing (next to humans), and that their behavior is less instinctual than taught.
-This is further supported by the elephant's long juvenile period and large temporal lobes, which are associated in the storage of memories.